yuyongze/yuyongze.github.io/_posts/2019-01-13-here-what-i-am-coming-from.md

 *(I will post the my studying experimence and notes about these Cousera courses shrotly.)*

 #### A stage futher--A real ML project
-While I was learning the machine learning on Cousera,
+While I was learning the machine learning on Cousera,12312